danikishin/kickchatbotapi/README.md

     - `-p 8000:8000`: Maps port 8000 on your local machine to port 8000 in the container.
     - `--env-file .env`: Loads the environment variables from your `.env` file into the container.

     The API will be accessible at `http://localhost:8000`.

+### Continuous Integration

+This project uses GitHub Actions to automatically build and publish the Docker image to the GitHub Container Registry (`ghcr.io`) every time a change is pushed to the `main` branch.
+You can find the published packages in the "Packages" section of the GitHub repository.